The Throne Already Judged Her Body

 How This Theory Works

-The Fire and Blood legend is where the theory sharpens into something testable.
+This is where the Fire and Blood legend sharpens everything into something testable.
 The chronicle records blood on the throne and interprets it as the seat itself rejecting an unworthy claimant.
-The show's staging insists on the biological truth underneath.
-The unconfirmed and genuinely pointed claim is that Rhaenyra anticipated this.
-The women in that chamber witnessed pain.
-The men who would eventually write her reign witnessed nothing.
-The throne did not judge her.
+The show's staging insists on the biological truth underneath that interpretation.
+The pointed and genuinely unconfirmed claim the theory makes is that Rhaenyra anticipated this transformation.
+She understood, in the moment, that her silence was not only protection against present enemies but a concession to the future record.
+The throne, designed and occupied exclusively by male rulers before her, did not judge her.
 The record did.
-And if the show intends to complete that circuit explicitly, to let an audience watch a queen bleed and then watch a chronicle transform that bleeding into divine condemnation, then Fire and Blood is not simply an unreliable narrator.
-It is the instrument of the erasure the show has been building toward from the first season.
-The legend would not be a distortion of what happened.
-It would be the proof that the chronicle was never designed to record what happened to her.
+And if the show intends to close that circuit explicitly, to let an audience watch a queen bleed and then watch a chronicle convert that bleeding into divine condemnation, then Fire and Blood stops functioning as ordinary unreliable narration.
+It becomes the proof that the chronicle was never built to record what actually happened to her body, only what could be made to mean something about her worthiness.

 Is this theory convincing?